DibranMulder/NodeScraper/README.md

 CTRL+SHIFT B
 tsc build - tsconfig.json
 ```

+Hit debug in VS code or:
 ```
 node .\scraper.js
 ```

 ## TODO:
-- [ ] Make a list of urls configurable
+- [x] Make a list of urls configurable
 - [ ] Store data in a database
 - [ ] Run solution in a docker container
 - [ ] Orchestrate an execution 4 times a day